pastorhudson/clean_cloudflare/README.md

 [![Build and Release](https://github.com/pastorhudson/ProPresenter-PCO-Live-Auto-Control/actions/workflows/main.yml/badge.svg)](https://github.com/pastorhudson/ProPresenter-PCO-Live-Auto-Control/actions/workflows/main.yml)
-# Clean Cloudflare
+# Cloudflare Cleaner
 ### What is this?
 This is a script to delete videos from cloudflare streaming that are one year old or older.
+Use this to ensure you don't go over your video storage limit.

 [//]: # (### Demo Video)